-The pap boat has a ‘boat’-shaped form with a tapering lip and is often made without a handle.
 The type of pap boat a family had depended on what they could afford, ranging from very plain to highly ornamented.
 These small and shallow vessels were made from many different kinds of material such as silver, pewter, wood, glass or porcelain.
 Silver pap boats in particular were usually very lightly decorated if not completely plain; only the rim would normally be decorated.

 What is Pap?